MoNezhadali/database_engineering/06-Database-Partitioning.md

 Horizontal partitioning is partitioning the table by rows (range or list), e.g. every 200 thousand rows into one partition.

 In vertical partitioning you divide through columns, e.g. you have a large column (blob) that you can store in a slow access drive in it own tablespace.

+## Partitioning types

+Partitioning can be based on:

+1. By range, e.g Dates, ids.
+Example: by logdate or customerid from to

+2. By list, e.g. discrete values.
+Example steates CA, AL, etc. or zip codes.

+3. By Hash, hash functions.
+Example: hashing the IPs.